China accuses UN rights chief of inflaming Hong Kong unrest

 “The government is still stubborn.
 Every one of us, young and old, must contribute in our own way.
 The movement will not stop,” said a 63-year-old woman who identified herself as Mrs. Tam.

-Some protesters returned to the streets Saturday night, using metal fences, cartons and bricks to block traffic in the Mong Kok area in Kowloon.
-Dozens had gathered there to mark three months since police stormed a subway car in the area and hit passengers with batons and pepper spray.
+Some protesters returned to the streets Saturday night, using metal fences, cartons and bricks to block traffic in the Mongkok area in Kowloon.
+Dozens had gathered there to mark three months since police stormed a subway car in Prince Edward station and hit passengers with batons and pepper spray.
 Most left after police reportedly fired pepper balls and issued warnings.

-More rallies are planned Sunday, including an anti-tear gas protest and a gratitude march to the U.S. Consulate.